instructlab/instructlab/docs/ci.md

 It runs as much of the `ilab` workflow as it can on the GPU-enabled worker we have available through GitHub Actions.

+Any PR that makes functional changes that may affect the `ilab` workflow is a good candidate for running this workflow.
+It does not run automatically since the cost of this workflow is substantially higher than all other CI jobs that run on normal runners.

 ### Trigger via GitHub Actions

 1. Visit the [Actions tab](https://github.com/instructlab/instructlab/actions).